sraoss/pg_ivm/README.md

 #### Restrictions on Subqueries

 Subqueries using EXISTS and simple subqueries in FROM clause are supported.
 EXISTS subqueries with condition other than 'AND' and Subqueries in targetlist are not supported.
+EXISTS subquery is supported only in WHERE but not in the targetlist.

+If EXISTS contains columns that refer to columns in tables in the outer query, such columns must be included in the targetlist.
 Subqueries containing an aggregate function or `DISTINCT` are not supported.

 ### CTE